LF-Engineering/gitdm/README.md

 # YAML format

-We are trying to keep that YAML as small as possible, so property names are a bit cryptic and only records containing at least one enrollment and at lkeast one identity are exported:
+We are trying to keep that YAML as small as possible, so property names are a bit cryptic and only records containing at least one enrollment and at least one identity are exported:

 This is the current format: